What is the main source of law authorising this entity form?

 The SA must:

-• Maintain its business address
+- Maintain its business address;

-• Appoint directors and syndics or a Surveillance Body (if applicable)
+- Appoint directors and syndics or a Surveillance Body (if applicable);

-• Prepare annual accounts and adopt them in an annual general ordinary meeting.
+- Prepare annual accounts and adopt them in an annual general ordinary meeting;

-• Notify the Public Registry in respect of the convening of annual meetings (if applicable due to art.
-299 LGS).
+- Notify the Public Registry in respect of the convening of annual meetings (if applicable due to art.
+299 LGS);

-• Make applicable tax filings.
+- Make applicable tax filings; and

-• Register any capital share variation or bylaws amendments, directors´ appointment, address change by reporting the same to the Public Registry.
+- Register any capital share variation or bylaws amendments, directors’ appointment, address change by reporting the same to the Public Registry.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).

-At Federal Level:
+At the Federal Level:

-Value Added Tax: The generic tax rate is 21% VAT.
+- Value Added Tax: The generic tax rate is 21% VAT.
 It is paid at each stage of the chain of production or distribution of goods or services.

-Tax on debits and credits on bank accounts: All credits and debits originated in bank accounts held at Argentine financial institutions, as well as certain cash payments, are subject to this tax, which is assessed at a general rate of 0.6%.
+- Tax on debits and credits on bank accounts: All credits and debits in bank accounts held at Argentine financial institutions, as well as certain cash payments, are subject to this tax, which is assessed at a general rate of 0.6%.

-2. Non-resident individuals and estates (taxed at a 0.5% tax rate), which are located in Argentina.
+- Non-resident individuals and estates (taxed at a 0.5% tax rate), which are located in Argentina.

+- iii.
+Non-residents pay this tax exclusively on their assets in Argentina.
 Shareholdings and/or interests in local companies owned by resident or non-resident individuals or non-resident entities are subject to this tax.
-The local company should pay the tax, as a substitute taxpayer in connection with the equity interests of its shareholders, at a rate of 0.5% on the net worth value per share (or quota) of the company, as reflected in the last financial statement closed prior to December 31 of the year in which the tax is assessed.
+The local company should pay the tax, as a substitute taxpayer in connection with the equity interests of its shareholders, at a rate of 0.5% on the net worth value per share (or quota) of the company, as reflected in the last financial statement closed prior to 31 December of the year in which the tax is assessed.

 At a Provincial level:

-Stamp tax: levied by most Provinces on documents evidencing transactions for a consideration.
+- Stamp tax: Levied by most Provinces on documents evidencing transactions for a consideration.
 In general, the rate applied amounts to 1% on the economic value of the agreement (or consideration to be paid under the same), except on the transfer of real estate which rate is usually higher.

-At municipal level:
+At a municipal level:

-Various exemptions and special rules may apply to these taxes.
+- Various exemptions and special rules may apply to these taxes.

 Summary of any specific matters, e.g. recent or prospective major legal developments